micronoyau/pwnkernel/README.md

 # pwn.college helper environment for kernel development and exploitation

-Fixed for newer kernels (issues compiling older versions).
-Removed debian-based distros dependencies (to be done manually).
+## pwn.kernel fork

+Improvements compared to main project :
+ - Building is done in a container : no compilation problems on newer kernels
-Added small userspace program to start playing.
+ - Added small userspace programs to start playing.

 **NOTE: you don't need to interact with this repo in the course of interacting with pwn.college.
 The kernel challenges can be solved in the infrastructure; this is just here as a way to reproduce the infrastructure locally.**

-Pre-requistite:
+## Setup

+### Create docker image

+First, run `scripts/setup.sh` : this will build a docker image capable of building older kernels.

+### Build stuff

 Building the kernel, busybox, demo modules, filesystem (initramfs) and userspace programs :